Protect your shed from burglars

 5. Knowledge – Knowing the difference between your Buildings Insurance and Contents Insurance can help you in case something goes wrong.
 While Buildings Insurance covers damage to structural parts of your shed or outbuilding, Contents Insurance covers moveable items like your garden furniture, plant pots and garden tools.

-It’s also worth checking your single item limit within your insurance policy, especially if you have any high-value items, like top-of-the-range barbecue or luxury garden furniture, stored in your shed or outbuilding.
+It’s also worth checking your single item limit within your home insurance policy, especially if you have any high-value items, like top-of-the-range barbecue or luxury garden furniture, stored in your shed or outbuilding.
 You may need to separately list any items above the limit in your policy.

 Also remember that the total sum insured in sheds and outbuildings is often lower than the main home, so be mindful of what you store there.